William Lynch speech: Text

 The reputed author, William Lynch, identifies himself as the master of a "modest plantation" in the British West Indies who has been summoned to the Virginia Colony by local slaveowners to advise them on problems they have been having in managing their slaves.

 He briefly notes that their current violent method of handling unruly slaves – lynching, though the term is not used – is inefficient and counterproductive.
 Instead, he suggests that they adopt his method, which consists of exploiting differences such as age and skin color in order to pit slaves against each other.
 This method, he assures his hosts, will "control the slaves for at least three hundred[sic] years."
 Some online versions of the text attach introductions, such as a foreword attributed to Frederick Douglass, or citations falsely giving Lynch's name as the source of the word "lynching".

 The text of the speech has been published since at least 1970, and is often published with the title "The Making of a Slave".
 It appeared on the Internet as early as 1993, when a reference librarian at the University of Missouri–St. Louis posted the document on the library's Gopher server.
 The librarian later revealed that she had obtained the document from the publisher of a local annual business directory, The St. Louis Black Pages in which the narrative had recently appeared.

 Though eventually convinced the document was a forgery, the librarian elected to leave it on the Gopher server, as she believed that "even as an inauthentic document, it says something about the former and current state of African America", but added a warning about its provenance.

 The text contains numerous anachronisms, including words and phrases such as "refueling" and "fool proof" which were not in use until the early 20th century, while historian Roy Rosenzweig noted the divisions emphasized in the text – skin color, age, and gender – are distinctly 20th-century in nature, making little sense in an 18th-century context.
-As such, historians – including Rosenzweig and William Jelani Cobb – regard the William Lynch speech as a hoax.
+Historians, including Rosenzweig and William Jelani Cobb, have concluded that the William Lynch speech is a modern hoax.

 William Lynch

-Forewords attached to some online versions of the speech credit the narrator's name as the source of the terms "lynching" and "Lynch law", despite the narrator specifically advocating against lynching.
+Forewords attached to some online versions of the speech give the narrator's name as the source of the terms "lynching" and "Lynch law", even though the narrator rejects lynching.
 A man named William Lynch did indeed claim to have originated the term during the American Revolutionary War, but he was born in 1742, thirty years after the alleged delivery of the speech.
 A document published in the Southern Literary Messenger in 1836 that proposed William Lynch as the originator of "lynch law" may have been a hoax perpetrated by Edgar Allan Poe.
-A better documented early use of the term "Lynch law" comes from Charles Lynch, a Virginia justice of the peace and militia officer during the American Revolution.
+A better-documented early use of the term "Lynch law" comes from Charles Lynch, a Virginia justice of the peace and militia officer during the American Revolution.